manticoresoftware/manticoresearch/manual/english/Integration/Grafana.md

 ### Quick Start (Docker Image)

-For a fully preconfigured setup, run the all-in-one Docker image from the repository with Grafana and Prometheus tailored for Manticore monitoring.
+For a fully preconfigured setup, run the all-in-one Docker image with Grafana and Prometheus tailored for Manticore monitoring.
 This is ideal if you don't have an existing setup or want a quick test environment:

 ```bash
 docker run -e MANTICORE_TARGETS=localhost:9308 -p 127.0.0.1:3000:3000 manticoresearch/dashboard:latest